-School staff may become aware of warning signs, which indicate a pupil is experiencing mental health or emotional wellbeing issues.
-These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns with Jayne Fisher, our Mental Health and Emotional Wellbeing Lead.
+School staff may become aware of warning signs which indicate a pupil is experiencing mental health or emotional wellbeing issues.
+These warning signs should always be taken seriously and staff observing any of these warning signs should communicate their concerns to either Jayne Fisher, DSL or Jane Hodgkinson, our Mental Health and Emotional Wellbeing Lead.